-Improvement Science in Practice: Finding Solutions Through Iterative Testing
+Improvement Science in Practice: Finding Solutions Through Iterative TestingTM

 This intermediate-level course provides hands-on, contextualized experiences of improvement learning through iterative testing for individuals and small teams who are seeking to deepen their knowledge of and skill in practicing improvement science methods.
-Building on the conceptual foundations that are developed in Carnegie's Introduction to Networked Improvement Basics course, Improvement Science in Practice: Finding Solutions Through Iterative Testing focuses on building participants' skills and experience with running Plan-Do-Study-Act (PDSA) cycles to test and iterate changes designed to improve specific outcomes.
+Building on the conceptual foundations developed in Carnegie's Introduction to Networked Improvement BasicsTM course, Improvement Science in Practice: Finding Solutions Through Iterative TestingTM focuses on building participants' skills and experience with running Plan-Do-Study-Act (PDSA) cycles that test and iterate changes designed to improve specific outcomes.

-Through the Improvement Science in Practice course, participants test changes in their own systems and share their learning with others in the cohort with support from Carnegie coaches.
-For this testing activity, participants are encouraged to work in one of several problem areas offered by course instructors; alternatively, participants who enrolled as teams may focus on a problem area of their own choosing.
+Through the Improvement Science in Practice course, Carnegie coaches provide support as participants test changes in their own systems and share their learning with their cohort.
+For this activity, participants are encouraged to work in one of several problem areas offered by course instructors; alternatively, a team may focus on a problem area of its own choosing.